 In December 1995, the Thoratec® Ventricular Assist Device System (Thoratec Corp., Pleasanton, CA) was approved by the FDA through the premarket approval process for use as a bridge to transplantation in patients suffering from end-stage heart failure.
 The patient should meet all of the following criteria:

-In February 2004, the FDA approved the DeBakey VAD® Child under the HDE approval process.
-According to the FDA, this device is indicated under HDE for both home and hospital use for children who are between ages 5 and 16 years and who have end-stage ventricular failure requiring temporary mechanical blood circulation until a heart transplant is performed.
+In February 2004, the FDA approved the DeBakey VAD® Child under the HDE process for both home and hospital use for children between the ages of 5 and 16 years who have end stage ventricular failure requiring temporary mechanical blood circulation until a heart transplant is performed.

-In October 2008, device Centrimag® Right Ventricular Assist Device (Levitronix, Zurich) was approved by the FDA under the HDE to provide temporary circulatory support for up to 14 days for patients in cardiogenic shock due to acute right-sided heart failure.
+In October 2008, device CentriMag® Right Ventricular Assist Device (Levitronix, Zurich) was approved by the FDA under the HDE process to provide temporary circulatory support for up to 14 days for patients in cardiogenic shock due to acute right-sided heart failure.

-In December 2011, the Berlin Heart EXCOR® Pediatric VAD was approved via HDE.
-The indications for this device are pediatric patients with severe isolated left ventricular or biventricular dysfunction who are candidates for cardiac transplant and require circulatory support.
+In December 2011, the Berlin Heart EXCOR® Pediatric VAD was approved by FDA via the HDE for pediatric patients with severe isolated left ventricular or biventricular dysfunction who are candidates for cardiac transplant and require circulatory support.

-In December 2012, FDA approved the Heartware® Ventricular Assist System (HeartWare Inc., Miami Lakes, FL) through the PMA.
-The device is approved as a bridge to cardiac transplantation in patients at risk for death from refractory end-stage left ventricular heart failure.
+In December 2012, FDA approved the HeartWare® Ventricular Assist System (HeartWare, Miami Lakes, FL) through the PMA.
+The device is approved as a bridge to cardiac transplantation in patients at risk for death from refractory end stage left ventricular heart failure.